 Beats Flex review: Price and availability

-The Beats Flex is available at the incredibly low price of $50 and sold exclusively at Apple (opens in new tab) or Beats (opens in new tab).
+The Beats Flex is available at the incredibly low price of $50 and sold exclusively at Apple or Beats.
 You have a choice of four colors: Black, Flame Blue, Smoke Gray, Yuzu Yellow.

 Bundled with the earbuds are a USB-C charge connector, quick start guide, warranty card, and four sets of ear tips, in various sizes.
 A carrying pouch would have been greatly appreciated.